k-dina/pet_recommendation_system/README.md

 HOST=0.0.0.0
 PORT=8000

 # use IAM roles for AWS in production.
-I will not be using AWS credentials in this source code.
+I will not be using AWS credentials in this source code, even for local development.

 ```